Methodology

 Confidence Intervals

-Beta-Binomial intervals for proportions, bootstrap intervals for continuous metrics, and lower confidence bounds (LCB) for certification decisions — so every score reflects worst-case plausible performance, not just point estimates.
+Beta-Binomial intervals for proportions, bootstrap intervals for continuous metrics, and lower confidence bounds for certification — so every score reflects worst-case plausible performance, not just a point estimate.

 Observed agreement